Metrics can take 10 - 15 minutes to update after our servers have received an event.

 Open a message report, then click an option in the report header.
 Options vary depending on which composer was used to create the message.

-Automation: The header displays the message name and creation date, time, and time zone, as well as the message status and Automation LimitsLimits that cap the number of automated messages a named user can receive within a time frame, preventing you from over-messaging your audience.
-Each automation and message in a journey counts toward the automation limit.
-Automation limits are set at the project level. status.
-Click to edit your project’s automation limits.
+- Automation: The header displays the message name and creation date, time, and time zone, as well as the message status and Message LimitsLimits that cap the number of messages you can send within a specified time frame, preventing you from over-messaging your users.
+Message limits are set at the project level. status.
+Click Edit to manage your project’s message limits.
 Options:

-Journey: The header displays the message name and creation date, time, and time zone, as well as the journey status and Automation LimitsLimits that cap the number of automated messages a named user can receive within a time frame, preventing you from over-messaging your audience.
-Each automation and message in a journey counts toward the automation limit.
-Automation limits are set at the project level. status.
-Click to edit your project’s automation limits.
-There are no message management options in the header; go to the Journey ManagerA preview of the messages in a journey, with options for editing its settings, content, and status. to make changes to the journey or its messages.
+Journey: The header displays the message name and creation date, time, and time zone, as well as the journey status and Message LimitsLimits that cap the number of messages you can send within a specified time frame, preventing you from over-messaging your users.
+Message limits are set at the project level. status.
+Click Edit to manage your project’s message limits.
+There are no message management options in the header; go to the Journey ManagerA preview of the messages in a journey, with options for editing and testing, and for running experiments. to make changes to the journey or its messages.

 In-App Automation: The header displays the message name and creation date, time, and time zone, as well as its status.
 Options: